MCUdude/MightyCore/README.md

 	- If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.
 * Open the **Tools > Board** menu item, and select a MighyCore compatible microcontroller.
 * If the *BOD option* is presented, you can select at what voltage the microcontroller will shut down at.
 Read more about BOD [here](#bod-option).
 * Select your prefered pinout.
-Personally I prefer the standard pinout because it's "cleaner", but the Bobuino pinout is better at Arduino UNO pin compability.
+Personally I prefer the standard pinout because it's "cleaner", but the Bobuino pinout is better at Arduino UNO pin compatibility.
 Read more about the different pinouts [here](#pinouts).
 * Select your prefered clock frequency. **16 MHz** is standard on most Arduino boards.
 * Select what kind of programmer you're using under the **Programmers** menu.
 * If the *Variants* option is presented, you'll have to specify what version of the microcontroller you're using.
 E.g the ATmega1284 and the ATmega1284P got different device signatures, so selecting the wrong one will result in an error.